acucciniello/BlogPostImages/Basic-Routing-ExpressJS/Basic Routing with ExpressJS.md

 This handles a `POST` request on the route `/`.
 To make this fully functional we would have to go out of the scope of this tutorial, but this is simply an example how you would handle a different type of HTTP request for a route.

 Now what if you had multiple types of HTTP request methods that need to be handled for one route?
 We could use `app.route()`.
-Add this following code snippet and remove your `app.get('/')` and `app.post('/')` handlers :
+Remove the code for `app.get('/')` and `app.post('/')` handlers and add this following code snippet:

 ```
 app.route('/')